 The hanger steak belongs to a group known as the flat steaks, which includes the flank and skirt steaks.
-A cut historically popular in Europe, the hanger steak hangs (hence the name) between the rib and the loin, where it supports the diaphragm.
-Until the 1990s, consumers in the United States only heard rumors of a "butcher's steak," since most meat retailers did not sell the cut to the general public before then.
+A cut that is historically popular in Europe, the hanger steak hangs (hence the name) between the rib and the loin, where it supports the diaphragm.
+This cut has grown in popularity.
+It was originally known as a "butcher's steak," since consumers didn't know to ask for it and butchers kept and enjoyed it for themselves.

-You might see it on a French bistro menu as onglet, or hear it referred to as skirt in the UK, lombatello in Italy, and solomillo de pulmón in Spain.
-Generally still sold in the U.S. as a budget cut, it might also bear the name hanging tenderloin or hanging tender.
+You might see hanger steak on a French bistro menu listed as onglet, or hear it referred to as skirt in the UK, lombatello in Italy, and solomillo de pulmón in Spain.
+Generally, it's still sold in the U.S. as a budget cut of meat.
+It might also bear the name hanging tenderloin or hanging tender, due to its location on the animal.
 "Hangar" steak is a common misspelling.
-Its increasing popularity both among restaurant chefs and home cooks means it's no longer quite the bargain, but it's still an affordable and versatile cut.
+The increasing popularity of hanger steak both among restaurant chefs and home cooks means it's no longer quite the bargain, but it's still an affordable and versatile cut.

 The grain of a hanger steak runs perpendicular to the length of the meat.
 Carve a hanger steak by first cutting it into short sections (roughly thirds or fourths of the length), then turn them and cut across the grain into thin strips.
 The strong fibers in this cut can be chewy; cutting it this way makes it tender and easy to eat.